Dorothy Thomas (entrepreneur): Family

 Catherina Cells, also a free woman, married the Demerara planter D. P. Simon by 1793 and had at least six children with him.
 One of their daughters, Henrietta Catharina Simon, married Augustus John James Sala, performed on the London stage as Madame Sala, and was the mother of Augusta, Frederick, Charles, Albert, and George Augustus Sala, a Victorian journalist.

 Edward Isles died in Grenada in 1792 and his brother William Foden disappeared from the record books.
 Charlotte Foden partnered with the merchant John Fullerton and by 1802 was living in Demerara.
 Their sister, Ann Thomas, was the common-law wife of John Gloster Garraway, who served in Grenada as the Master of the Court of Chancery.
 Ann's son, Joseph Garraway, trained in law in Scotland, returned to the Caribbean, and was appointed as a magistrate in 1836.
 He later served as a judge in the Court of Appeal.

 Fanny Owens remained in Grenada, conducting business there, but Eliza Thomas relocated to Demerara, where she became the wife of Gilbert Robertson in 1805.
 Robertson was a partner in Robertson, Sandbach and Parker, one of the dominant trading companies in the Caribbean at the time, and a cousin of Anne Mackenzie Robertson, wife of Sir John Gladstone, a Jamaican planter, parents of British Prime Minister William Ewart Gladstone.
 Eliza and Gilbert were probably the parents of Ann, an infant who died in 1806, and had a son, Henry Robertson, who became a licensed apothecary in 1828 and later had a successful surgical practice in London.

 Joseph Thomas died in Demerara in 1815, though his brother Harry Thomas survived their mother.
 Christina, also known as Dorothea Christina, contracted to marry Robert Garraway, brother of her sister Ann's husband John, in Demerara in 1813.
 The nature of the contract held that if Garraway returned to England before Christina attained 21 years old the marriage was null and void.
 The couple had a daughter Ann Garraway, who was baptized in 1816 in Barbados, before Garraway returned to England, reneging on the contract to marry.
 In 1819, Christina returned to Demerara and contracted a marriage arrangement with Major John Gordon.
 When he returned to Scotland with his regiment in 1821, she followed and gave birth that year to their son, Huntly George Gordon, who became surgeon-general in the British Army.

 In popular culture

-Thomas is featured as the protagonist of Vanessa Riley's 2021 novel Island Queen.
+Thomas is the protagonist of Vanessa Riley's 2021 novel Island Queen.